Diehl Environmental Law Fellows: Applications Open

 Lewis & Clark Law School is the recipient of a bequest from John E. Diehl who was an active environmentalist in Washington.
 The Diehl bequest supports a fellowship program for Lewis & Clark law school graduates who are planning to work in public interest environmental law.
 The bequest specified a preference for graduates who are “dedicated to resource conservation, wilderness and wildlife habitat and preservation, or human population stabilization.”
 Recipients will be designated “Diehl Environmental Law Fellows.”

-Up to four Diehl Fellowships of up to $40,000 each will be awarded to students graduating in May of 2020.
+Up to three Diehl Fellowships of $40,000 each will be awarded to students graduating in May of 2021.
 As part of their application, students will be asked to describe their prospects for qualifying jobs upon graduation with preference given for those with strong leads or offers of post-graduate employment.
 It is preferable, but not required, that the post-graduate positions be at least two years, with the Diehl funding available in the second year and the employer supporting all costs in the first year.
-One of the four fellowships is designated for a graduate who has received an Earthrise Law Center fellowship (and will be applied in the second year of the two-year fellowship).
+The committee will also consider positions that are just one year.
+A fourth fellowship is designated for a graduate who has received an Earthrise Law Center fellowship (and will be applied in the second year of the two-year fellowship).

 Students must also be in good academic standing.
 Grades may be a factor in making final decisions.